willwright82/willwright82.github.io/_posts/links/2017-02-20-codeyourfuture.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/qFqHXZio6ZM' frameborder='0' allowfullscreen></iframe></div>

-<p>Everything is completely free, no previous experience is required and we offer all the material and equipment.
+<p><br />Everything is completely free, no previous experience is required and we offer all the material and equipment.
 All the students need to bring is their desire to learn.</p>